 Corset Body Lift

 Corset body lift is different than lower body lift and belt lipectomy operations.
-A corset body lift addresses tissues that are loose all the way around the central trunk, but all of this is done through incisions on the front; there are no incisions on the back.
-In this procedure when the patient is lying flat on her (or his) back, the loose abdominal skin is pulled tightly together in the midline from between the breasts down to the pubic hairline.
-Pulling the tissue strongly together in the middle allows tissues that are on the back to be pulled forward too.
-The extra tissue is removed, creating tightness centrally in the front.
-Extra skin and fat are then removed from beneath the breasts on the upper abdomen extending to the side.
-Finally, extra tissue is also removed from the lower abdomen extending far to the side as well.
-This results in a "corset" look to the central trunk.
-The scar pattern is like a 'sideways H', with scars running along the breast creases, down the center of the abdomen, and transversely across the lower abdomen.
+A corset body lift is done through incisions on the front; there are no incisions on the back.
+The loose abdominal skin is pulled tightly together in the midline of the abdomen from between the breasts to the pubic hairline.
+Pulling the tissue together in the midline of the abdomen allows tissues on the back to be pulled forward too.
+Extra skin and fat are also removed from beneath the breasts and from the lower abdomen.
+This results in a “corset” look to the central trunk.
+The scar pattern looks like a ‘sideways H’, with scars in the breast creases, down the center of the abdomen, and transversely across the lower abdomen.
 A corset body lift provides dramatic changes in the look of the abdomen and trunk, all accomplished through incisions on the front.

 Customized Treatment For Optimal Results